I'm ready to:

 Grab this opportunity to earn your high-school diploma or a GED, which will open many doors for you.
 Once you have earned it, continue in the Ready to Work program to take your future to the next level.

-Increase your earning potential and improve your resume with certification programs in various fields including technology, healthcare, construction, business and more.
+Increase your earning potential and improve your resume with certification programs in various fields including technology, healthcare, construction, trades, business and more.

 Associate Degree Courses